Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/webref/webref.rst

 Option                             Description
 ================================== =============
 **Location**                       Default remote resource URL.
-**Display as location**            While the switch is turned on, the attribute value is the address (URL) of the resource.
+**Render only location**           While the switch is turned on, the attribute value is the address (URL) of the resource.
-                                   Otherwise, the attribute value is the text content of the resource.
+                                   Otherwise, the attribute value is a textual content of a resource.
 ================================== =============

 Edit mode